microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 # API Components

-# AppNotificationContent
+# AppNotificationBuilder

-The AppNotificationContent component sets up the xml for a `<toast>`.
+The AppNotificationBuilder component sets up the xml for a `<toast>`.
 This is the wrapper content that will include any component adding to the AppNotification UI.

 ### WinAppSDK 1.2 `<toast>` Schema